d12frosted/elpa-mirror/stable-melpa/flycheck-eglot-readme.txt

 By default, the Flycheck-Eglot considers the Eglot to be the only provider of syntax checks.
 Other Flycheck checkers are ignored.
 There is a variable `flycheck-eglot-exclusive' that controls this.
-You can override it system wide or for some major modes.
+You can override it system-wide or for some major modes.